sierranmorales/sierranmorales.github.io/essays/UI-Frameworks.md

 <br><br>

 <h2>Rapid Prototyping:</h2><br>
-  I believe that quick and easy prototyping is one of the biggest strengths of Bootstrap 5r.
+  I believe that quick and easy prototyping is one of the biggest strengths of Bootstrap 5.
 In the world of tech, time is of the essence.
   UI frameworks like Bootstrap 5 offer pre-designed components, enabling developers to quickly prototype and deploy applications.
-Imagine building a car from scratch versus assembling it with ready-made parts – the latter is undeniably faster and more efficient.
+Imagine building a car from scratch versus assembling it with ready-made parts.
+The latter is undeniably faster and more efficient.
 <br><br>

 <h2>Responsiveness:</h2><br>
   With the proliferation of devices, from mobile phones to 4K monitors, ensuring that your website looks good everywhere is crucial.
   Bootstrap 5, for instance, ensures that sites are naturally responsive.
 Crafting such flexibility from scratch with just HTML and CSS can be time-consuming and error-prone.
 <br><br>

 <h2>Personal Insights into Bootstrap 5:</h2><br>